-Refer to Appendix 6-1 for MTN-041 data flow.
+See Section Appendix 7-1 for MTN-032 data flow.

-6.12 Data Management SOP
+7.12 Data Management SOP

 As a condition for study activation, each study site must have an SOP for Data Management.
-This SOP should be reviewed and followed in combination with the information contained in the study protocol and this SSP Manual.
+This SOP should be reviewed and followed in combination with the information contained in the study protocol, this SSP Manual.